-To put things in perspective, I have a Masters degree – in exercise science.
+To put things in perspective, I have a Masters's degree – in exercise science.
 I have never called myself a master personal trainer.

-Passing any fitness certification (ACE, AFAA, NSCA, NASM, ISSA, etc.) only demonstrates that the person knows the MINIMUM requirements.
+Passing any fitness certification (ACE, AFAA, NSCA, NASM, ISSA, etc.) only demonstrates you know the MINIMUM requirements.
 There may be some advanced topics covered in a master personal trainer certification exam but there is still SO MUCH MORE that is not covered.

-For the master trainers out there who are angry at how I'm belittling their title, I invite you to take this simple test:
+For the master trainers out there who are angry at how I'm belittling their title, I invite you to take this simple 4 question test:

 What might you suspect?

-2. Your client complains their muscles are extremely sore immediately after exercise when they are not moving.
+2. Your client complains their muscles are extremely sore immediately after exercise.

 What’s might you suspect?